Machine translation

 Machine Translation Post-Editing: Perspectives and Best Practices

-Combine the speed of machine translation engines in handling large content volumes with the skills of trained linguists—with these best practices for machine translation post-editing.
+Combine the speed of machine translation in handling large content volumes with the skills of professional linguists using these best practices for machine translation post-editing.

 Machine translation blog category featured image | Phrase

-With artificial intelligence becoming an integral part of everyday life, machine translation (MT) is continually improving in terms of speed, accuracy, and cost-effectiveness.
-Yet, it still has some way to go before it achieves parity with human translators.
+As artificial intelligence increasingly finds its place in daily affairs, machine translation (MT) continues to improve speed, accuracy, and cost-effectiveness.
+However, it still has some progress to make before reaching parity with human translators.

-Machine translation post-editing (MTPE) helps combine the best of both worlds—the speed and ability of MT engines to quickly handle large volumes of text with the skill and sensitivity of trained linguists.
+That’s where machine translation post-editing (MTPE) comes into play by combining the best of both worlds—the ability of MT engines to quickly handle large volumes of text with the skill and human touch brought by professional linguists.

 The present and future of machine translation study cover.jpg | Phrase